Date of Award:

 The results of the study indicated little evidence that an intervention program of two months made a significant difference.
 It was found, however, that children of both control and experimental groups do increase scoring in an empathy test which measures pre and post testing.
 It was also found that children do change sociometric status to a greater extent in the experimental group than in the control and that popular children do score higher on the empathy test with isolate children scoring lowest.
 All children did increase in empathy scoring but not at a significant difference of .05.

 Skinner, Marilyn Egan, "The Effects of Empathy Teaching on Sociometric Status in Kindergarten Children from Urban and Rural Populations" (1980).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2365.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .